-A. Whether the Tax Decision is contrary to the provisions of the IRO
+A. Whether the Tax Decision is contrary to the provisions of the IRO are entitled to elect joint assessment under section 10 of the IRO.
+The Tax Decision is therefore in accordance with the provisions of the IRO.

 The Court concluded that the proper meaning of "marriage" in section 2(1) of the IRO refers only to a heterosexual marriage.
 As such, only a husband and a wife as parties to a marriage